01. Asbestos Use in Automotive Products

 To prevent asbestos exposure, the Occupational Safety and Health Administration (OSHA) published guidelines for brake and clutch removal, disassembly and repair.
 To remove these asbestos parts, OSHA recommends several methods for professional mechanics:

 - Low pressure/wet cleaning method: Use spray equipment or a spray bottle to wet asbestos auto parts.
 Collect water runoff in a safe container and wipe brake and clutch parts clean with a cloth.
 Dispose of the cloth and asbestos waste in an airtight container.

 Proper training to perform the brake and clutch removal method is important to prevent asbestos exposure.
-OSHA does not recommend amateur mechanics remove asbestos automotive parts.
+OSHA recommends amateur mechanics hire professionals to remove asbestos automotive parts.

 Common Questions About Asbestos Automotive Parts

 When did they stop using asbestos in automotive parts?

 - Companies commonly added asbestos to auto parts before the 1980s.
 As a result, people face asbestos exposure risk from cars, buses and other vehicles.
 Anyone exposed may develop mesothelioma.
 Auto workers at repair shops and industrial plants may have been exposed on the job.